yongzhihuang/yongzhihuang.github.io/content/blog/sell-options-for-living-the-complete-beginners-guide-to-the-wheel-strategy.md

 4. The stock must be a company that I don't mind holding a hundred shares with for a long time.
 The company needs to be a good company with actual products and services, have good EPS, and what’s even better is they have positive cash flow and profitable.
 You only want to sell options of profitable companies rather than meme stocks.
 Now I do make exceptions for this rule on companies that I know well, for example Fastly ($FSLY).
 Companies that you are bullish for the long-term.

-5. My last requirement is my option’s expiration date is never longer than two weeks, and my Delta is always less than
+5. My last requirement is my option’s expiration date is never longer than two weeks, and my Delta is always .20 or below

 ## A brief guide on Options Greeks